LimeSurvey/LimeSurvey/application/extensions/admin/grid/MassiveActionsWidget/README.md

 The modals accepts a parameter **keepopen**.
 If it's set to true, the modal will remain opened after the ajax request, and its content will be updated to show the HTML returned by the controller.
 For now, in LS, this behavior is used only for survey list (export) and for question deletion (a question deletion can failed if conditions depends on it, so a result table must be shown).
 Of course, this should be used for all the actions, because users love feedbacks, and that's a TODO task for LS.

 ### Form in modal:
 Of course, the main interest of using a modal after clicking an action is to show a form so the user can set some values.
-This form, with its value, will be parsed to 'htmlModalBody'.
+This form, with its values, will be parsed to 'htmlModalBody'.
 For readability, in LS, this is done using a renderPartial :

 ```php
 // modal